King of the Hill (soundtrack)

 King of the Hill is a soundtrack album to the animated Fox sitcom King of the Hill.
 It was released in 1999 via Asylum Records.
 The album includes covers of southern rock songs and original songs, performed by country and rock artists (some of which have appeared on the show).
 Two songs from the album were released as singles: Travis Tritt and George Thorogood's cover of Hank Williams' "Move It On Over" and Barenaked Ladies' "Get in Line".
 Both songs were made into music videos.
 Brooks & Dunn's cover of Bob Seger's "Against the Wind" also charted on the Billboard Hot Country Singles & Tracks chart at number 53 from unsolicited airplay.
+In addition, Faith Hill's pop remix of "Piece of My Heart" is also included on the international version of her 1998 album Faith, as well as her 2001 greatest hits compilation There You'll Be.